doodspav/patomic/README.md

 They come with the drawback that the operation might never succeed; this always needs to be checked after calling the operation.

+Transactions also require hardware support, making it very unlikely that they are supported on most platforms.

 ```c
 /* setup */
 patomic_transaction_t pa = patomic_create_transaction(...);